IvanSepulveda/chatbot-qualifier/README.md

 ## Install

-Just make sure you have python and random installed
+Just make sure you have python and random installed please

 ## Usage